fplonka/git-cluster/README.md

 pip install -r requirements.txt
 ```

 GPU acceleration for git-cluster uses Apple Metal shaders, which are only available on Apple platforms.
-GPU acceleration has currently only been tested on Apple Silicon MacBooks.
+GPU acceleration has currently only been tested on my M1 Macbook Air.
 To use GPU acceleration, you need to download [metal-cpp](https://developer.apple.com/metal/cpp).
 Extract the contents of the .zip file to `/path/to/metal-cpp/` then run:
 ```bash
 cd metal/
 make all METAL_CPP_PATH=/path/to/metal-cpp/